British Council Scholarships for Women in STEM

 The British Council has established programmes to support Women and Girls in STEM around the world, designed with a lifecycle approach in mind, from inspiring young girls to stay in STEM to supporting women working in STEM fields reach positions of leadership and network with their peers in their region and the UK.

-This year, supported by the British Council, the University of Glasgow is delighted to announce 5 fully funded scholarships for female students from South East Asia interested in pursuing master’s studies in the field of Energy Transition and Climate Change.
+This year, kindly supported by the British Council, the University of Glasgow is delighted to announce 5 fully funded scholarships for female students from Ukraine interested in pursuing master’s studies in the field of Sustainable Energy, Climate Change, Public Health and Psychological Studies.
+Each of these scholarships covers full tuition fees, monthly stipend, a return economy class ticket and other costs such as IELTS exam fee, visa application, NHS surcharge and key study materials.

 Please see British Council Scholarships for Women in STEM for more details.

-Hold an offer of a place for an eligible postgraduate taught programme (September 2021 intake only)
+- Hold an offer of a place for an eligible postgraduate taught programme at the University of Glasgow (September 2022 intake only), as listed above.

 Number of Scholarships5